BAUK261 + EC261 Both Apply

 Check My British Airways Claim

-Free check · 6 years (UK261, from flight date) time limit · No fee unless you win
+Free eligibility check · 6 years (UK261, from flight date) time limit · Fee disclosed before signature

 01We Know British Airways

 British Airways operates approximately 800 flights per day from London Heathrow (LHR), the world's 6th busiest airport.
 LHR's capacity constraints mean BA flights are disproportionately affected by ATC flow restrictions during peak periods.
-The most common BA disruption causes are: knock-on delays from LHR congestion (35%), technical issues (28%), weather/ATC (22%), and crew issues (15%).
-BA's average long-haul route delay rate (3hr+ arrival) is approximately 6–8%.
+The most common BA disruption causes are: knock-on delays from LHR congestion, technical issues, weather/ATC restrictions, and crew scheduling.
+BA's average long-haul route delay rate for significant disruptions is notable during peak periods.

 Our Success Rate